geseib/tgwwalk/README.md

 This workshop shows how to setup communication between multiple VPCs and On-premise resources in our Datacenter.
 We will explore how we can have different routing policies for different environments such as Non-production and production.

 Next, we will make sure that we can easily communicate using DNS names vs IP addresses, without having to deploy and manage Virtual DNS servers on EC2.
-Finally, we will explore how resources in Multiple AWS accounts can communicate
+Finally, we will explore how resources in Multiple AWS accounts can communicate.

-# Phase 1: Single Account, Multiple VPCs

 ![Speficy Details Screenshot](./images/hybrid-tgw-diagram.png)